gnalbandian/PsychicHttp/README.md

-## This is WIP.
+## This is a WIP.
 Porting to ESP_IDF removing all Arduino dependencies.

 # PsychicHttp - HTTP on your ESP 🧙🔮